 Unit R015 - Topic Areas 2.1 and 2.2: Measuring and marking out MB1: 1-4 marks MB2: 5-8 marks MB3: 9-12 marks Use at least one item of measuring equipment.
 Select and use some appropriate items of measuring equipment.
 All measuring equipment is selected and used appropriately.
 Safely use a few items of marking out equipment.
 Select and safely use marking out equipment for some of the features.
 Select and safely use appropriate marking out equipment for all of the features.
-Dependent upon assistance or help from other sources to measure and mark out.
-Measuring and marking out is carried out with some assistance or help from other sources.
-Able to measure and mark out independently.
+Dependent upon assistance or help from other sources to measure and mark out accurately.
+Accurate measuring and marking out is carried out with some assistance or help from other sources.
+Able to accurately measure and mark out independently .

 Unit R015 - Topic Area 3.1: Manually controlled machining processes MB1: 1-5 marks MB2: 6-10 marks MB3: 11-14 marks Dependent upon reminders of safety requirements in order to work safely.
 Worked safely with some reminders of safety requirements.
 Worked safely at all times without additional instruction.
 Basic application of understanding and skills to partly achieve the intended result, but it would not be useable without further input/work.
 Adequate application of understanding and skills to produce the intended result in a way that would be useable for its purpose.
 Effectively applies understanding and skills to successfully produce the intended result in a way that would be fit-for-purpose.
-Dependent upon assistance or help from other sources to use machinery.
-Machinery is used with some assistance or help from other sources.
-Able to use machinery independently.
+Dependent upon assistance or help from other sources to use machinery to successfully manufacture the required part.
+Machinery is used to successfully manufacture the required part with some assistance or help from other sources.
+Able to use machinery to successfully manufacture the required part independently .

 Unit R015 - Topic Area 3.2 and 3.3: Tools and equipment and joining techniques MB1: 1-5 marks MB2: 6-10 marks MB3: 11-14 marks Dependent upon reminders of safety requirements in order to work safely.
 Worked safely with some reminders of safety requirements.
 Worked safely at all times without additional instruction.
 Basic application of understanding and skills to partly achieve the intended result, but it would not be useable without further input/work.
 Adequate application of understanding and skills to produce the intended result in a way that would be useable for its purpose.
 Effectively applies understanding and skills to successfully produce the intended result in a way that would be fit-for-purpose.
-Dependent upon assistance or help from other sources to use tools and equipment.
-Tools and equipment are used with some assistance or help from other sources.
-Able to use tools and equipment independently.
+Dependent upon assistance or help from other sources to use tools and equipment to successfully manufacture the part(s) and assemble the product.
+Tools and equipment are used to successfully manufacture the part(s) and assemble the product with some assistance or help from other sources.
+Able to use tools and equipment independently to successfully manufacture the part(s) and assemble the product.